EU lawmakers vote for 'veggie burgers', take hard line on dairy labels

-BRUSSELS (Reuters) - Restaurants and shops in the European Union should be allowed to label products as “veggie burgers” or “vegan sausages”, the European Parliament said on Friday, but called for tighter curbs on labelling of plant-based dairy substitutes.
+BRUSSELS (Reuters) - Restaurants and shops in the European Union should be allowed to label products as “veggie burgers” or “vegan sausages”, the European Parliament said on Friday, while calling for tighter curbs on labelling of plant-based dairy substitutes.

 EU lawmakers voted to reject proposals, backed by farmers, to ban plant-based products from using terms such as steak, sausage or burger.